British Airways Plc, BA

 Flight listing policy and procedures

-Very Important Note : Please note that BA will not accept coupons for different airport pairs.
+BA cannot accept coupons for different airport pairs.
 The airport pair on your coupon must match the flight on which you wish to travel.

 Please be sure to complete the Flight Choices section on the web-site: this gives our check-in system information to help us allocate seats, for example, whether you are prepared to split across cabins or across flights if you are travelling with other people on the same ticket type.